772/force-physical-location-visit/README.md

 ## TODO

 - Only one QR code and warn about browser history.
 It is less secure but many qr codes suck.
-- Besser description that explains the sense of this project.
-There might be an english Fachwort for this (e.g. Smokers who cant stop smoking)
 - Using GithubActions password to prevent cheating for users.